-An Execution Script is configured for a model Package defining the simulation parameters.
-The most common reason for activating an execution script is when multiple simulation scripts are configured against a Package and you want to run a specific one.
+An Execution Script is configured for a model Package defining the Simulation parameters.
+The most common reason for activating an Execution Script is when multiple Simulation Scripts are configured against a Package and you want to run a specific one.

-Ribbon Execute > Tools > Analyzer Develop > Preferences > Analyzer Analyzer Window Click the Analyzer Script checkbox to make it active Keyboard Shortcuts Shift+F12
+Ribbon Execute > Tools > Analyzer Develop > Source Code > Execution Analyzer Analyzer Window Click the Analyzer Script checkbox to make it active Keyboard Shortcuts Shift+F12

-Activate a Simulation script for execution
+Activate a Simulation Script for Execution

+Ste Action p

-Step Action 1 In the Execution Analyzer window, select the required execution script.
-This makes it the current default for your open model, so that clicking on the Simulation Run button will automatically invoke this Simulation script.
-Execution Analyzer × Project Models.Execution AnalysisNET Project Models.Execution Analysis.C++/Native 🗄 🔚 Project Models.Execution Analysis.Java Project Models.Execution Analysis.Simulation.Interaction Models Project Models.Execution Analysis.Simulation.State Machine Models 🔤 📰 EA Example Models.Execution Analysis.Simulation.State Machine Models Project Models.Execution Analysis.Simulation.Activity Models 2 Click on the checkbox to the left of the script to activate it.
-3 Select the 'Simulate > Simulator > Open Simulation Window' ribbon option to execute the simulation.
+In the Execution Analyzer window, select the required Execution Script.
+This makes it the current default for your open model, so that clicking on the Simulation Run button will automatically invoke this Simulation Script.

+- 2 Click on the checkbox to the left of the script to activate it. - 3 Select the 'Simulate > Simulator > Open Simulation Window' ribbon option to execute the simulation.